mwojtyczka/dbt_databricks_demo/README.md

 ```nofmt
 $cd  dbt_databricks_demo
 ```
-4. Setup a profile called wiki_demo, and provide you Databricks connection endpoints.
+4. Setup a profile called wiki_demo, and provide your Databricks SQL endpoint and token.
+Create a profiles.yml file with the bellow content.
 By default, dbt expects the profiles.yml file to be located in the ~/.dbt/ directory.

 ```nofmt
 wiki_demo: